-The latest live list is always available from the Anybus Configuration Managers Diagnostics/Status window, whether the live list is mapped in the input data area or not, see "Diagnostics/Status" on page 48.
+The latest live list is always available from the Anybus Configuration Managers Diagnostics/Status window, whether the live list is mapped in the input data area or not, see "Diagnostics/Status" on page 47.

-5. Data Representation
+5. Data Representation on Modbus-TCP

-The Anybus Communicator CAN acts as a slave on the EtherNet/IP or the Modbus-TCP network.
-As such, it does not initiate communication towards other nodes by itself, but can be read from/written to by an EtherNet/IP or a Modbus-TCP master.
+The Anybus Communicator CAN acts as a Modbus-TCP slave on the Modbus-TCP network.
+As such, it does not initiate communication towards other nodes by itself, but can be read from/written to by a Modbus-TCP master.